le0pard/re2js/README.md

   - `\$` inserts a literal `$`
   - `${name}` can be used to reference named capture groups
   - on invalid group - throw exception
-- `perlMode (Boolean)`: If set to true, the replacement follows Perl/JS's rules for replacement.
-Defaults to false.
+- `perlMode (Boolean)`: If set to `true`, the replacement follows Perl/JS's rules for replacement.
+Defaults to `false`.
 If `perlMode = true`, changed rules for capture groups and special characters:
   - `$&` refers to the entire matched substring
   - `$1, $2, ...` refer to the corresponding capture groups in the pattern
   - `$$` inserts a literal `$`